v2fly/geoip/README.md

 $ ./geoip -l
 All available input formats:
   - cutter (Remove data from previous steps)
+  - dbipCountryMMDB (Convert DB-IP lite country mmdb database to other formats)
   - maxmindGeoLite2CountryCSV (Convert MaxMind GeoLite2 country CSV data to other formats)
   - maxmindMMDB (Convert MaxMind GeoLite2 country mmdb database to other formats)
   - private (Convert LAN and private network CIDR to other formats)